MakeSchool-Tutorials/job-search-navigator/P05-apply/content.md

 **Follow-up:**

-1. After applying, follow up _every week_ to ask for an update in the process ... any of these messages will work …
+1. After applying, follow up _every week_ to ask for an update in the process.
+Utilize the [follow up message templates](https://docs.google.com/document/d/13JGarODrfhwkuPGP2OY8oGQ8nxtaloNQnClrocCNM6A/edit#heading=h.m75g4qvq3p61) to get started
 1. _(Bonus step!)_ Send recruiters updates if you ship a product or have any other achievements as a way to make contact and show progress

 # Weekly Regimen